 Ann Rubenstein Tisch is the Founder and President of a groundbreaking and high-performing network of all-girls’ public schools in New York City, the Young Women’s Leadership Network (YWLN).
 There are currently five schools in New York City.
-YWLN's newest network school, The Young Women’s Leadership School of the Bronx, opened in September 2012.
-There are also affiliates in Chicago, Illinois; Baltimore, Maryland; Rochester, New York; and Dallas, Austin, San Antonio, Lubbock, Fort Worth, and Houston, Texas.
+There are also girls' school affiliates in Chicago, Illinois; Baltimore, Maryland; St. Louis, Missouri; Rochester, New York; and Dallas, Austin, San Antonio, Lubbock, Fort Worth, and Houston, Texas.
 The Young Women's Leadership School of East Harlem opened in 1996, partnering with the Center for Educational Innovation and was the first single-sex public school to open in more than 30 years and reignited the movement of single-sex public schools and classrooms in the United States.
 There are now more than 100 single-sex public schools and classrooms in the country.
 Since its first graduating class, the flagship school in East Harlem has had a nearly 100% graduation and college acceptance rate, and is the model for single-sex public education around the world.

 A native of Kansas City, Missouri, Ms. Rubenstein Tisch began a 19-year career in broadcast journalism at WIBW-TV in Topeka, Kansas.
 She then moved to WCOO-TV in Minneapolis, Minnesota and later joined NBC Network News as a National Correspondent.
 As a National Correspondent, Ms. Rubenstein Tisch developed a strong interest in educational issues.
 After covering dozens of education stories for the network, as well as reading and studying data on single-sex education, she was inspired to create an all-girls inner city public school to serve disadvantaged families.
 In 1996, with the unanimous approval of the New York City Board of Education, Ms. Rubenstein Tisch turned her idea into a reality and opened The Young Women’s Leadership School of East Harlem.